Controlling evanescent waves using silicon photonic all-dielectric metamaterials for dense integration: Results

 However, if we add the anisotropic metamaterial cladding, we can reduce the skin-depth.
 As a result, less power will be radiated at the radiation condition point, leading to reduced bending loss.

 To confirm the effect of the anisotropic metamaterial claddings on the bending loss, we have investigated the bending losses of the e-skid and strip waveguides, both experimentally and numerically \cite{lumerical_fdtd_solutions}.
-To characterize the bending losses, we have cascaded $90^{\circ}$ bent waveguides sequentially with different numbers of turns (Fig.~\ref{fig:Bending loss}a and Supplementary Information), then characterized the bending loss per turn by comparing the transmissions.
-Figure~\ref{fig:Bending loss}b and \ref{fig:Bending loss}c shows the measured bending losses vs. the core size and the bending radius.
+To characterize the bending losses, we have cascaded $90^{\circ}$ bent waveguides sequentially with different numbers of turns (Fig.~\ref{fig:Bending loss}a and Supplementary note 4), then characterized the bending loss per turn by comparing the transmissions.
+Figures~\ref{fig:Bending loss}b and \ref{fig:Bending loss}c shows the measured bending losses vs. the core size and the bending radius.
 In all cases, the bending losses with the e-skid waveguide is lower than that with the strip waveguide, which is due to the reduced skin-depth with the anisotropic metamaterial claddings.
-Note that if the fabrication advancements on the CMOS platform allowed us to reduce the feature size and approach an ideal anisotropic cladding ($\Lambda \rightarrow 0$), we would achieve further reduction of the bending loss in e-skid waveguides (See Supplementary Information).
+Note that if the fabrication advancements on the CMOS platform allowed us to reduce the feature size and approach an ideal anisotropic cladding ($\Lambda \rightarrow 0$), we would achieve further reduction of the bending loss for TE-like modes in e-skid waveguides (See Supplementary note 4 for more details as well as the bending loss calculation for TM-like modes).
 Our simulations account for all sources of bending loss including radiation and mode-mismatch.